 How to Potty Train a Puppy When You Work

-How much can a dog hold it in?
+How much can a puppy hold it in?

-Before we delve further into the matter, we have to figure out how often puppies need to “go” every day.
+Before we delve further into the matter, we must figure out how often puppies need to “go” daily.

-Now, if you look this up online, you’ll see that most experts recommend using a very simple equation in order to figure out how much time you have between potty breaks.
+Now, if you look this up online, you’ll see that most experts recommend using a straightforward equation to figure out how much time you have between potty breaks.

 Puppy’s age in months + 1 hour = pee-free time.

-How often should you take the puppy outside so that it can pee and/or poop?
+How often should you take the puppy outside so it can pee and poop?

 How to potty train a puppy when you work Monday through Friday, 40 hours a week